netdata/netdata/docs/netdata-cloud/authentication-and-authorization/api-tokens.md

 ## Overview

 Every single user can get access to the Netdata resource programmatically.
-It is done through the API Token which can be also called as Bearer Token.
+It is done through the API Token, also called Bearer Token.
 This token is used for authentication and authorization, it can be issued in the Netdata UI under the user Settings:

 <img width="316" alt="image" src="https://github.com/netdata/netdata/assets/14999928/b0846076-afae-47ab-92df-c24967305ab9"/>